tgergo1/superblocks-budapest/README.md

 4. **Interactive Outputs**:
    - GeoJSON files and interactive maps were created to visualize the results and validate the identified superblocks.

+5. **Community Detection Approach**:
+   - The project now includes a modularity-based method that clusters intersections of high-capacity streets using community detection.
+This generates concave-hull superblock polygons for improved adaptability.

 ## Updated Visualization

 The new image illustrates the identified superblocks in Budapest, highlighting their boundaries and internal road structures: